danlark1/danlark1/README.md

 - Compiler Infrastructure, mostly LLVM
 - Hardware Testing and Optimizations -- CPU, RAM, Disks
 - Teaching Others
-- Work for at least 12 hours a day
+- Work for at least 12 hours a day and do the job to the end

 # Other resources